-- Be sure that your pet is up-to-date with immunizations and booster shots.
+- Make sure your pet is up-to-date with immunizations and booster shots.

-- Have your veterinarian check your pet’s stool yearly for parasites.
+- Have your veterinarian check your pet’s stool for parasites every year.

-- If you have a cat, get it tested each year for feline leukemia and toxoplasmosis.
+- If you have a cat, get it tested for feline leukemia and toxoplasmosis every year.

 - Don’t clean cat litter boxes or clean up after your dog.
 Have someone else do these things for you.

-- Keep your pets indoors or on your own property.
+- Keep your pets indoors or on your own property whenever you can.
 This is to help keep them from picking up diseases from other animals.